5 Speculative Penny Stocks Under $5 That Deserve Your Attention in April

 [Editor’s note: “5 Speculative Penny Stocks Under $5 That Deserve Your Attention” is regularly updated to include the most relevant information available.]

 As I’ve said many times before, stocks in the under $5 crowd (or “penny stocks”) should be avoided by risk-adverse investors, since they are inherently risky.
-That’s especially true today, with financial markets across the globe falling with velocity not seen, ever, on escalating concerns that the rapidly spreading coronavirus outbreak and plunging oil prices will send the global economy into a recession (that’s probably already happened, actually).
+That’s especially true today, with financial markets across the globe staring at a “Black Swan” risk with the novel coronavirus pandemic.

 But, if like me, you see the coronavirus contagion being contained within the next few months and the economy rebounding with vigor on the back of tremendous monetary and fiscal stimulus in the second-half of the year, then now is the time to start buying stocks in anticipation of that rebound.

-And, if you are a particularly risk-seeking investor, then now is the time to start buying penny stocks.
+And, if you are a particularly risk-seeking investor, then now is the time to start buying penny stocks, because such risk-on stocks tend to outperform meaningfully when markets are in rally mode.

 With that in mind, some of the top penny stocks that deserve your attention in April — and could bounce when markets reverse course — include: